 What do you mean by onshore and offshore?

-The meaning of Offshore is the islands in the open sea belonging to a country.
+The meaning of the term Offshore is the islands in the open sea belonging to a country.
 The setup installed in the ocean on the floating platform for the extraction of the oil is called offshore.

 Onshore means the setup installed on dry land for oil extraction /drilling/production.
 Onshore drilling accounts for 70 % of the total oil production.